Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Very High but variable.
 - [ ] 5 Gigabit.

-### in Amazon EC2, if your EBS volume stays in the detaching state, you can force the detachment by clicking [...].
+### In Amazon EC2, if your EBS volume stays in the detaching state, you can force the detachment by clicking [...].

 - [x] Force Detach.
 - [ ] Detach Instance.